-As with the lower forecast, the alternatives with BESS improve in benefit to cost ranking under the base case (middle) load forecast scenario.
-However, the reduction in BESS costs coupled with the lower benefits of the BESS alternatives in general does not change the relative ranking, with the exception of the Valley South to Valley North and Distributed BESS in Valley South alternative.
-This alternative ranks second in benefit to cost, but as noted in Table 6-1 and Table 6-2, the benefits of the Valley South to Valley North based alternatives are low due to ineffective system tie lines and do not fully account for the impact of this alternatives on Valley North capacity.
+As with the lower forecast, the alternatives with BESS improve in benefit to cost ranking under the base case (middle) load forecast scenario when BESS costs are halved.
+However, the reduction in BESS costs coupled with the lower benefits of the BESS alternatives in general does not change the relative ranking, with the.
+An exception of is the Valley South to Valley NorthSDG&E and DistributedCentralized BESS in Valley South alternative.
+This alternative ranks second inwhich now performs slightly better than Mira Loma in overall benefit to cost, but as noted in Table 6-1 and Table 6-2, the benefits of the Valley South to Valley North based alternatives are low due to ineffective system tie lines and do not fully account for the impact of this alternatives on Valley North capacity ratio.
+The incremental benefit-to-cost ratio advantage of ASP is unchanged because neither ASP nor SDG&E include BESS and they remain the two top ranked alternatives.

-Table 8-11 shows the results of the benefit to cost comparison for the high (Spatial Base) forecast.
+Table 8-11-12 shows the results of the benefit to cost comparison for the high (Spatial Base) forecast.